ajaxian79/algorithms/docs/in-place-rules.md

 Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

 Heap when you only need top-k; full sort is wasted work.

+Stable sort matters when a secondary key was set in a prior pass.